 Please note that hillwalking when there is snow lying requires an ice-axe, crampons and the knowledge, experience and skill to use them correctly.
 All route descriptions and difficulties given here are for summer conditions.
-See our Winter Essentials page for basic information on the skills, techniques and knowledge needed for winter hillwalking.
+See our Winter Skills page for basic information on the essential skills, techniques and knowledge needed for winter hillwalking.

 Read about the experiences of our users on this route.